 Below is the matrix of skills and attributes that Waterco is aiming to achieve across its Board membership.
 This matrix was adopted by the Board on 23 June 2015.
-The Board had therefore not finalised or adopted the matrix during the reporting period prior to 23 June 2015.
 The Board is conscious of the need to improve in some areas, such as legal and engineering experience and female representation, and is considering addressing these shortcomings by attracting new candidates.

-General Governance Executive and non-executive experience Governance committee experience Leadership Risk management Strategic thinking Ethical and fiduciary duties Industry experience Environment and sustainability
+General Governance Executive and non-executive Governance committee experience Leadership Risk management Strategic thinking Ethical and fiduciary duties Industry experience Environment and sustainability